 The three major credit bureaus—Equifax, Experian, and TransUnion—are required to include only accurate and verifiable information in consumer credit reports.
 They collect consumer credit information from lenders and other sources, then resell that information to businesses that need to evaluate consumer credit applications.

 A letter utilizing rights guaranteed under the Fair Credit Reporting Act to clean up inaccurate information in your credit report might make perfect sense for your situation, but it cannot force the bureaus to remove negative information that is accurate and verifiable.

 Helps you take advantage of your right to request that credit bureaus disclose all information on your credit report.

 Asserts your right to an accurate credit report, which includes only complete and verifiable information.

-Credit bureaus may remove information that is erroneous, outdated, or otherwise cannot be verified, as allowed according to the FCRA.
+Credit bureaus should remove information that is erroneous, outdated, or otherwise cannot be verified, as allowed according to the Fair Credit Reporting Act.

 Accurate information can be added back to your credit report even after removal if the creditor can verify its accuracy.